coryleeio/Mapgen/README.md

   Map            - map

 Edge
-  Polygon        - d0          - Polygon connected by the edge
+  Long           - d0          - PolygonID connected by the edge
-  Polygon        - d1          - Polygon connected by the edge
+  Long           - d1          - PolygonID connected by the edge
-  Corner         - v0          - Corner connected by the edge
+  Long           - v0          - CornerID connected by the edge
-  Corner         - v0          - Corner connected by the edge
+  Long           - v1          - CornerID connected by the edge
   Boolean        - river       - Is a river
   Map            - map

 Corner
-  Double         - x           - x bounded by map Double         - y           - y bounded by map Set<Polygon>   - touches     - Set of polygons touching the corner.
+  Double         - x           - x bounded by map Double         - y           - y bounded by map Set<Long>      - touches     - Set of polygonsIDs touching the corner.
-  Set<Polygon>   - protrudes   - Set of edges touching the corner Set<Polygon>   - adjacent    - Set of corners connected to this one Boolean        - ocean       - Corner is surrounded by ocean polygons.
+  Set<Long>      - protrudes   - Set of edgesIDs touching the corner Set<Long>      - adjacent    - Set of cornersIDs connected to this one Boolean        - ocean       - Corner is surrounded by ocean polygons.
   Boolean        - coast       - If corner touches ocean and land polygons.
   Boolean        - water       - If corner surrounding area is water.